2020 electorate will be least white, most diverse ever

 Breaking News Emails

-WASHINGTON — The 2020 electorate will be the most diverse yet, according to a new report by the Pew Research Center.
+WASHINGTON — The 2020 electorate will be the most diverse yet, according to a report released Wednesday by the Pew Research Center.

 One-third of all eligible voters will be nonwhite — a new high — driven by younger voters aging into the electorate for the first time and older voters aging out.
 Immigration is also a factor, with 10 percent of potential voters expected to have been born abroad, up from 6 percent in 2000.